 Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

-That's because this year's Free Application for Federal Student Aid, or FAFSA, is months behind schedule.
-And, to make things really complicated, it includes a mistake that would have cost students $1.8 billion in federal student aid.
+That's because this year's Free Application for Federal Student Aid (FAFSA) is months behind schedule.
+And to make things really complicated, it includes a mistake that would have cost students $1.8 billion in federal student aid.

 We covered the mistake in detail here.
 In a nutshell: The U.S. Education Department's FAFSA math, for deciding how much aid a student should get, is wrong.